2013 WI Act 138 Was Signed - A Guidance Document will be posted here shortly.

-May algebra or geometry taken in the middle school
+May algebra or geometry taken in 7th or 8th grade count toward high school graduation?

 According to s.118.33, Wis.
 Stats., students must take at least three credits of mathematics in grades 9-12 to meet the state high school graduation requirements.
-If algebra or geometry is taken by students in the middle school, a district may award high school credit providing the course is the same as the course offered at the high school, the course is taught by a licensed mathematics teacher (a grade 1-9 with mathematics minor license may be used for algebra but not geometry), and district policy permits awarding credits prior to grade nine.
+If algebra or geometry is taken by students in 7th or 8th grade, a district may award high school credit providing the course is the same as the course offered at the high school, the course is taught by a licensed mathematics teacher (a grade 1-9 with mathematics minor license may be used for algebra but not geometry), and district policy permits awarding credits prior to grade nine.

 Credits obtained would count toward the overall district’s credit-requirement, but not for the credits specified in law.